-To keep the outboard motor in the tilted up position, lock the tilt support lever to the clamp bracket.
+To keep the outboard motor in the tilted up position, push the tilt support knob under the swivel bracket.

-Do not use the tilt support lever or knob when trailering the boat.
+Do not use the tilt support lever or knob

+when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.

-Top cowling lock lever(s) (turn type)
+Cowling lock lever(s) (turn type)

-To remove the engine top cowling, turn the lock lever(s) and lift off the cowling.
+To remove the engine top cowling, turn the cowling lock lever(s) and lift off the cowling.
 When installing the cowling, check to be sure it fits properly in the rubber seal.
-Then lock the cowling again by returning the lever(s) to the lock position.
+Then lock the cowling again by returning the cowling lock lever(s) to the lock position.

-1. Top cowling lock lever(s)
+1. Cowling lock lever(s)